BVLC/caffe/README.md

       Howpublished = {\url{http://caffe.berkeleyvision.org/}
     }

-## Building documentation
+## Documentation

-Tutorials and general documentation is written in Markdown format in the `docs/` folder.
+Tutorials and general documentation are written in Markdown format in the `docs/` folder.
 While the format is quite easy to read directly, you may prefer to view the whole thing as a website.
-To do so, simply run `jekyll serve -s docs` and view the documentation website at `http://0.0.0.0:4000` (to get jekyll, you must have ruby and do `gem install jekyll`).
+To do so, simply run `jekyll serve -s docs` and view the documentation website at `http://0.0.0.0:4000` (to get [jekyll](http://jekyllrb.com/), you must have ruby and do `gem install jekyll`).

 We strive to provide provide lots of usage examples, and to document all code in docstrings.
 We'd appreciate your contribution to this effort!